List of Coronation Street characters introduced in 2006: Mr. Griffin

-Mr. Griffin is the Head Teacher at Weatherfield High and commonly appears in storylines concerning David Platt (Jack P. Shepherd) when he attends the school, and more recently Chesney Brown (Sam Aston).
-Mr Griffin appeared when Chesney's sister Fiz Brown (Jennie McAlpine) was about to punch Kenzie Judd (Jack Cooper) for bullying him.
+Mr. Griffin is the Head Teacher at Weatherfield High who commonly appears in storylines concerning David Platt (Jack P. Shepherd) in 2006 when he began to play truant from school and when he claimed that he was being bullied by three lads the year above him, whose names he revealed under pressure from Griffin.
+He appears throughout 2007, when he has a meeting with Cilla Battersby-Brown (Wendi Peters) regarding her terminal cancer diagnosis and how it had affected her son, Chesney Brown (Sam Ashton) at school, and again when he visits the Platt family home, 8 Coronation Street after David set fire to one of his exam papers.
+He appeared again two years later when Chesney's sister Fiz Brown (Jennie McAlpine) was about to punch Kenzie Judd (Jack Cooper) for bullying him.

 After a seven-year absence, Mr Griffin reappeared on 30 September 2016 at a meeting to deal with Lauren (Shannon Flynn) for bullying Bethany Platt (Lucy Fallon).
-Mr. Griffin appears in 2020 in a meeting with Dev Alahan (Jimmi Harkishin) regarding a fight involving Aadi Alahan (Adam Hussain) and Corey Brent (Maximus Evans).
-Where Dev announces he is taking both Asha Alahan (Tanisha Gorey) and Aadi out of Weatherfield High and is moving them both to OakHill.
+Mr. Griffin returns in 2020 in a meeting with Dev Alahan (Jimmi Harkishin) regarding a fight involving Aadi Alahan (Adam Hussain) and Corey Brent (Maximus Evans).
+Where Dev announces he is taking both Asha Alahan (Tanisha Gorey) and Aadi out of Weatherfield High and is moving them both to Oak Hill.

-Maureen Tully

-Maureen Tully is Sean Tully's (Antony Cotton) mother.
-She lies to her son saying that Brian Tully (Tim Healy) is his real father, Sean's real father is unknown, but she then tells him it was a plumber named Paul Jones that she had met at a dance.